OpenConext-Attic/OpenConext-vm/README.md

     $ git clone git://github.com/OpenConext/OpenConext-vm.git
     $ cd OpenConext-vm

+Because we don't have a public maven repo, you need to copy the private surfnet settings.xml file to OpenConext-vm:

+    $ cp /somewhere/settings.xml .

 Verify that Vagrant and VeeWee are setup correctly with the following commands (should not return an error):